- Our Attorneys

 Testimony-type evidence from witnesses can help you prove that the other driver is at fault for your crash.
 The first type of witness is an eyewitness.
 An eyewitness is at the scene of the crash and saw the collision take place.
 Eyewitnesses will have information that no one else has about how and why the car accident happened.
 The second type of witness is an expert witness.
 Expert witnesses have special knowledge on certain subjects, such as car accident reconstruction experts and medical experts.
 They can help explain a concept to a judge or jury.
-A personal injury lawyer in Woodbridge can help you hire expert witnesses to support your case.
+A personal injury lawyer can help you hire expert witnesses to support your case.

 Obtaining the other driver’s phone records can help you prove a car accident case based on distracted driving.
 If the other driver was typing a text message, chatting on the phone or watching videos, his or her cell phone records will show this.
 Cell phone records can be used to prove that the other driver wasn’t paying attention to the road and that this is what caused the collision.
 If the driver was working at the time of the accident, such as a rideshare driver or delivery person, his or her employer may be responsible for the accident instead.
 Our Uber and Lyft accident attorneys have experience with such cases and can assist you if you were involved in a rideshare collision, whether as another driver or as a passenger.